WordPress footer is an integrated part of any WordPress website. If you want to learn how to edit footer in WordPress, keep reading this article.

 Truth to tell, I don’t think this would be the best way of editing WordPress footer.

-However, if you’d like to at least check this way, you may be not able to access this feature since it turns out to be hidden very often.
+However, if you’d like to check this way, at least, you may not be able to access this feature since it turns out to be hidden very often.

 After logging into your WordPress dashboard, you should go to Appearance -> Customize.
 There you can find some options associated with footer settings.